-Residency in Pathology at Staten Island University Hospital
+Residency in Anatomic and Clinical Pathology at Staten Island University Hospital

 Staten Island University Hospital is a 714-bed, progressive, state-of-the-art teaching facility.
 The hospital is recognized nationally for its quality of clinical care, including a top-ranked Cardiothoracic Surgery Program, Regional Burn Center, New York state-designated Stroke Center, and an ASBS-designated Bariatric Surgery Center of Excellence.

 Founded in 1861, Staten Island University Hospital is a member of Northwell Health, and enjoys academic affiliations with the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell as well as SUNY (Downstate) medical school.